Bishop Gunn: Music career

-Bishop Gunn recorded their first EP in Leipers Fork at producer Casey Wasner’s studio, The Purple House, and it was self-released on own label Farm2Turntable in February 2016.
-The EP tracks included: "Let the people know", "Eye of a hurricane", "Have your way with me", "Bank of the river" and "Riders".
-The band played together regularly at Smoot’s Grocery in Natchez and played regularly in 2017 in Mississippi, Tennessee and Louisiana including playing shows in the fall of 2017 supporting Lynyrd Skynyrd.
+Bishop Gunn recorded their first EP in Leipers Fork at producer Casey Wasner’s studio, The Purple House, and it was self-released on their own label Farm2Turntable in February 2016.
+The EP tracks included: "Let the People Know", "Eye of a Hurricane", "Have Your Way With Me", "Bank of the River" and "Riders".
+The band played together regularly at Smoot's Grocery in Natchez and played throughout Mississippi, Tennessee and Louisiana in 2017 including shows in autumn of that year supporting Lynyrd Skynyrd.

-Bishop Gunn worked on a new album throughout 2017 recording with new guitarist Drew at Muscle Shoals Sound, The Purple House and Fame Studios.
+Bishop Gunn worked on a new album in 2017 recording with new guitarist Drew Smithers at Muscle Shoals Sound, The Purple House and Fame Studios.
 They released their debut full-length album titled Natchez named after their hometown on May 4, 2018.

-Bishop Gunn played a SXSW showcase in March 2018, then toured with The Marcus King band, Blackberry Smoke, Whiskey Myers and played two cruises with Kid Rock.
+Bishop Gunn played a SXSW showcase in March 2018, then toured with The Marcus King band, Blackberry Smoke, Whiskey Myers and played two cruises on cruise ships with Kid Rock.

-In May 2018 the band launched their first "Bishop Gunn Crawfish Boil” (BGCB) festival in Natchez, Mississippi.
+In May 2018 the band launched their first "Bishop Gunn Crawfish Boil" (BGCB) festival in Natchez, Mississippi.
 The event sold around 4000 tickets and took place in Bluff Park, Natchez.

-The band released first single "Shine" from new album Natchez in May 2018 to coincide with the festival.
-Directed by Tyler Barksdale the video, set in Natchez features people in different jobs and positions working in Natchez, from the Natchez Brewery to the steel mill Travis McCready once worked in.
+The band released their first single, "Shine", from their new album Natchez in May 2018 to coincide with the festival.
+Directed by Tyler Barksdale, the video, set in Natchez features people in different jobs and positions working in the city, from the Natchez Brewery to the steel mill where Travis McCready once worked.
 The song is also featured on comedian Theo Von's podcast, "This Past Weekend".

 The band were included in Rolling Stone magazine's "10 New Country Artists You Need to Know: May 2018" along with The Felice Brothers and Maren Morris.